How effective are your leadership habits?

-Mindful leadership is not only the key to success but is critical to our well-being, happiness and peace of mind.
+Mindful leadership is not only the key to success, it is critical to our well-being, happiness and peace of mind.
 Whether it’s you or I leading our own personal lives in this uncertain world or the CEO at the helm of the world’s largest business, leadership matters.

 It’s a topic that has been written about for centuries.
-Its nature is professional, personal, academic and highly practical.
-It matters because nothing changes without it.
-History books are teeming with lessons in leadership which have shaped the world; for the better and worse.
+History books are teeming with lessons in leadership habits which have shaped the world; for the better and worse.

 In a previous article I wrote called, ‘10 annoying leadership habits to avoid at all costs’ , I shared some of my key leadership frustrations experienced over the last 3 decades.
 It seemed to have caused quite a stir at the time; perhaps because so many people could relate to its content.